LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 human caused land degradation, when they are driven by regional patterns of changes in water availability.

-|trends.earth| allows the user to perform different types of analysis to
-separate the climatic causes of the changes in primary productivity, from those which could be a consequence of human land use decisions on the ground.
+LDMS allows the user to perform different types of analysis to separate the climatic causes of the changes in primary productivity, from those which could be a consequence of human land use decisions on the ground.
 The methods currently supported for climate corrections are: